tprasadtp/ubuntu-post-install/docs/clioptions.md

       it simulate option is used.
      - APT package upgrades and apt repository metadata updates cannot be simulated.
 Only a list of packages upgrade-able will be listed in the log file in case of upgrades.
      - Simulate flag will not simulate installing dependencies for adding or deleting repositories and PPAs.
+     - Please do not set CI="true" and TRAVIS="true" in environment variables as they are reserved for testing and CI.
+They do not abide by the rules mentioned above.

 ## Skip Version Checks